yegor256/ellipsized/README.md

 [![Hits-of-Code](https://hitsofcode.com/github/yegor256/ellipsized)](https://hitsofcode.com/view/github/yegor256/ellipsized)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/yegor256/ellipsized/blob/master/LICENSE.txt)

-It makes a string fit into required length, replacing part of it, in the middle, with ellipsis:
+It makes a string fit into a required length by replacing part of it in the middle with an ellipsis:

 ```ruby
 require 'ellipsized'